Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 - Start Visual Studio Code
 - On the right side under the *Customize* header there should be a link to install Python support.
 Click the link to install it in the background&mdash;the window will refresh when it is finished.

-## Install 2019 C++ Redistributable

-The Python libraries we use for the robot are actually written in C++ and are ported over so we can write our code in Python, this means for the libraries to run you must have C++ installed.

-- You can download it [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) if you have admin access on your computer.
-- If you are using a school laptop, you can download it from the software center.

 ## Install Driver Station

 *The installation process for Driver Station is SLOW!
 While you are working on this you can continue on some of the other sections.* **Driver station does not work on the school laptops.**